 Area businesses use nearly 100 million pounds of recycled glass annually, so why almost no local recycling?
 Because there was no nearby facility to process the glass.
 And why no local processor?
 Because, in classic chicken-and-egg fashion, there was no local recycling.

 We finally got tired of being part of the problem.
 So, with the support of local companies and community organizations, we came up with a solution—Ripple Glass.
 Ripple’s state-of-the-art processing facility and innovative metro-wide collection system has given a big lift to glass recycling throughout Kansas City and the entire region.
-We’re proud to report that Ripple Glass recycled roughly 180 million Boulevard bottles last year alone and, since its founding, close to 1 billion!
+In 2018, 468,000 Kansas Citians used Ripple Glass drop-off sites, and over 150 local businesses participate in the business recycling program.
+We’re proud to report that Ripple Glass recycled roughly 175 million Boulevard bottles last year alone and, since its founding in 2009, over 1 billion!

 Boulevard’s closed boxes are a unique piece of our brand heritage, and a key part of our environmental push.
 All of our cartons are produced using 70% post-consumer recycled paper, and all are 100% recyclable.
 Our case trays contain 100% post-consumer material, and are also 100% recyclable.